Murgit0/kplusplus/README.md

 - Normal Python code runs natively inside the K++ interpreter.
 - K++ adds extra statements for embedding and running other languages.
+- K++ also adds a secure sandbox for code

 ## Syntax tweaks